SparrowJang/jquery-uploader/README.md

 ##Introduction

-This is html5 uploader,it support ie10+、chrome、firefox...
+This is ajax uploader,it support ie7+、chrome、firefox...

 ##Usage

+###The method Support:
+The IE7、IE8 and IE9 will use iframe uploader to replace.

+	IE7+
+	firefox
+	chrome

 ###Send a form by ajax:
 The method only submit one form now.